jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

     - question: What is Conscious Sedation?
-      answer: "<p>It is an anesthetic technique in which patients are given the combination of two or more medications that cause a mild depression of the central nervous system, without loss of consciousness, but with alteration of it.
+      answer: "<p>It is an anesthetic technique in which patients are given the combination of two or more medications that cause a mild depression of the central nervous system, without loss of consciousness; but with alteration of it.
 It has an effect on pain, since by decreasing anxiety the painful threshold is raised, it facilitates the administration of the local anesthetic without the person knowing and, at the correct dose; it also produces amnesia, so that the patient